Contrastive Self-Supervised Learning As Neural Manifold Packing: Related work

 \subsection{Feature-level contrastive learning}

 Following recent SOTA self-supervised learning models, we use image augmentations and contrastive losses.
-Most of these self-supervised learning frameworks treat features as points or vectors in the embedding space, contrasting positive samples---embeddings of augmented views of the same image---with negative samples---embeddings of augmented views of different images---using a pairwise contrastive loss such as InfoNCE \cite{chen2020simple,grill2020bootstrap,he2020momentum,chen2020improved,chen2021exploring,bardes2021vicreg}.
-Similarly to previous approaches, \CLAP treats each image as its own class; however, instead of applying the contrastive loss directly to individual feature vectors, it operates on the entire augmentation sub-manifolds surrounding each input embedding.
+Most self-supervised learning frameworks treat features as points or vectors in the embedding space, contrasting positive samples—embeddings of augmented views of the same image—with negative samples.
+They typically use a pairwise contrastive loss such as InfoNCE~\cite{chen2020simple,grill2020bootstrap,he2020momentum,chen2020improved,chen2021exploring,bardes2021vicreg}, or a weighted-sample InfoNCE loss where negative samples are drawn from tailored Boltzmann-like distributions to sharpen sample-wise contrasts \cite{robinson2020contrastive}.
+Here, \CLAP treats each image as its own class; however, instead of applying the contrastive loss directly to individual feature vectors, it operates on the entire augmentation sub-manifolds surrounding each input embedding.